JupiterOne/security-policy-templates/README.md

 `config.json { references }`

-Similar to procedures, the `references` section is a repository of the additional documentation.
+Similar to procedures, the `references` section is a repository of additional documentation.
 Each entry is defined with the following:

 - `id` - typically matches the filename of the procedures without the extension